Psychology 4790G-001 (Online for 2020-21)

 Final paper (18%)

 Only students aiming for an A or an A+ in this class are required to complete a final paper.
-The paper will be between and pages, excluding the title page and references.
-There are two possible passing grades on the paper: Satisfactory (A grade) worth 10%, and Exceptional (A+ grade), worth an additional 8%It will NOT be possible to revise and resubmit the final paper.
+The paper will be between 6 and 8 pages, excluding the title page and references.
+There are two possible passing grades on the paper: Satisfactory (A grade) worth 10%, and Exceptional (A+ grade), worth an additional 8%.
+It will NOT be possible to revise and resubmit the final paper.
 Further details of the paper assignment and scoring scheme will be provided later in the semester.
 Additionally, students achieving an A+ grade are expected to submit their final paper to the Western Undergraduate Psychology Journal for consideration for publication.
 Final papers must be submitted no later than noon on Monday 12th April.

 Discretionary mark (3%)